frontity/docs/docs/deployment/deploy-on-heroku.md

 www.variables-demo.com  CNAME            damp-whale-rln632baq4jdhcj5aw495bst.herokudns.com
 ```

-With this info you can [add a CNAME](https://devcenter.heroku.com/articles/custom-domains) in your domain DNS settings.
+With this info you can [add a CNAME](https://devcenter.heroku.com/articles/custom-domains) in your domain provider's DNS settings.

 {% hint style="info" %}
 If you don't know how to do this, contact your domain provider (GoDaddy, CloudFlare, etc)